Bud Shank: Biography

 In 1974, Shank joined with Ray Brown, Shelly Manne (replaced by Jeff Hamilton after 1977), and Laurindo Almeida to form the group the L.A.
 Four, who recorded and toured extensively through 1982.
 Shank helped to popularize both Latin-flavored and chamber jazz music, and as a musician's musician also performed with orchestras as diverse as the Royal Philharmonic, the New American Orchestra, the Gerald Wilson Big Band, Stan Kenton's Neophonic Orchestra, and Duke Ellington.

+In 1989 Shank came together with many of his former Lighthouse All-Star bandmates to record "Jazz Invention", a 40th anniversary reunion concert recorded in Hermosa Beach.
+He recorded again with the reunited All-Stars in 1991 and 1992.

 In 2005, he formed the Bud Shank Big Band in Los Angeles to celebrate the 40th anniversary of Stan Kenton's Neophonic Orchestra.

 A documentary film about Shank, Bud Shank: Against the Tide (Portrait of a Jazz Legend), was produced and directed by Graham Carter and released by Jazzed Media as a DVD (with a companion CD) in 2008.
 The film has been awarded four indie film awards including an Aurora Awards Gold.

 Shank died on April 2, 2009, of a pulmonary embolism at his home in Tucson, Arizona, one day after returning from San Diego, California, where he was recording a new album.